In defence of democracy

 His work investigates the relationship between constitutionalism, understood as the idea government should have only limited power, and democracy, understood as the idea people have the right to govern themselves in any way they deem appropriate.

-The research contributes to Victoria’s ‘Advancing better government’ area of academic distinctiveness.
+The research contributes to the University's ‘Advancing better government’ area of academic distinctiveness.

 Associate Professor Colón-Ríos developed his strong interest in constitutional law and political theory while at university in Puerto Rico.
 He studied for his Master’s and doctoral degrees in Canada, where he found himself increasingly drawn to research.